jchai002/choir-justice-supplies/us/en/ooma-office-web-portal-admin-guide.markdown

 ## How do I sign into the Ooma Office web portal?

-You can sign into the Ooma Office for WeWork web portal by visiting [https://office.ooma.com/](https://office.ooma.com/) with a web browser.
+You can sign into the Ooma Office for WeWork web portal by visiting [({{ site.office_link.us }}/](({{ site.office_link.us }}/) with a web browser.
 Your username is your business's primary phone number, and the password is the one that you chose during account creation.

 If you cannot remember your Ooma Office web portal password, you can recover it by following the instructions in [this FAQ](/us/en/recovering-a-lost-password).